 Work already underway

-- Providing leadership on water and adaptation through Water for Victoria (the long-term plan for the water sector) and the Pilot Water Sector Climate Change Adaptation Action Plan 2018–2020.
+- Providing leadership on water and adaptation through Water for Victoria (the long-term plan for the water sector) and the one-off Pilot Water Sector Climate Change Adaptation Action Plan 2018–2020 which outlined 20 unique adaptation actions.

 - Investing more than $2.7 billion in water infrastructure over the past decade to improve water efficiency and reliability in regional communities.